-The use of tube stations for purposes outside of transportation was a common occurrence during WWII.
-During The Blitz bombings in 1940-41, many stations were used by the public as air-raid shelters.
+The use of tube stations for purposes outside of transportation was a common occurrence during World War II.
+During The Blitz bombings in 1940-41, many stations were used by the public as air raid shelters.
 As well, staff offices for those working for the government and London Underground were moved below ground for added protection.

 British Prime Minister Winston Churchill sheltered in the converted bunker from November to December 1940, during the height of the German bombing campaign over London.
 He was prompted to use the space by Ralph Wedgwood, chairman of the Down Street facility, as the War Rooms, while underground, were not bombproof.

-The train would know to stop if a red light was left at the platform, and the officials boarded via the driver’s cab to avoid any suspicion from the train’s passengers.
+The train would know to stop if a red light was left at the platform, and the officials boarded via the driver’s cab to avoid any suspicion from passengers.

 Following the conclusion of the war, Down Street Tube Station was given back to London Transport for engineering access and use as an emergency exit.
 The majority of the offices were removed, bar those on the platform, and as of the late 2010s, the London Transport Museum was offering public tours of the station.